Nikhil-Sharma-CS/I2V_Assignment/README.md

 - .Net 5 SDK
 - Node.js and npm
 - Angular CLI

-You might encounter runtime, compilation and logical error.
-So you need to fix therm as you go.
+- Additionally you need to have proper versions of these techs.

 ## Setting up the DotNet API